bxparks/acetimepy/README.md

    [MicroPython](https://micropython.org/).

-This library is intended as a reference implementation, with priority given to ease of maintenance and compatibility with the AceTime library for Arduino.
+This library is intended as a reference implementation, with priority given to accuracy, ease of maintenance, and compatibility with the AceTime library for Arduino.
 It has not been optimized for speed or memory efficiency, so it is **not** intended to be used in critical production environments.
 Informal benchmarking (see [Benchmarks](#Benchmarks) below) shows that `acetimepy` is similar in performance to `pytz` and `dateutil`, while `zoneinfo` is substantially faster than the others because it is implemented as a C-module.

 Among these 4 Python libraries that are mentioned above, `acetimepy` seems to be the only library that calculates accurate `datetime.dst()` information for all